Rustin170506/tidb-analyze.slide/slides.md

 <div v-click class="absolute top-40 right-0 transform rotate-30 bg-red-500 text-white font-bold py-1 px-1 rounded-lg"> tidb_analyze_distsql_scan_concurrency </div>

 <!--
 Let’s dive into the details of the data flow for scanning regions concurrently in TiDB.

-When we analyze a table, we need to scan all the regions in the table to collect statistics.
+When we analyze a table, we need to scan all the regions of the table to collect statistics.
 To improve the performance, we scan regions concurrently.
 Here’s how it works:

-1. Open the Analyze Executor: Initialize the analyze process.
+1. Open the Analyze Executor and Initialize the analyze process.
-2. Start the Coprocessor Workers: Begin the tasks and wait for their completion.
+2. Start the Coprocessor Workers: and Start the tasks for different ranges and wait for their completion.
-3. Scan Regions: Send an analyze gRPC request to each region to scan and collect statistics.
+3. Send an analyze gRPC request to each region to scan and collect statistics.
 4. Once the analysis is done, build and merge the statistics and return the analyze result.

 To control the concurrency of scanning regions, you can adjust the tidb_analyze_distsql_scan_concurrency variable.
 By default, the concurrency is set to 4.
 -->

 ---